-You’ll want to add this vegan black pepper ‘crab’ dish to your weekly dinner plans.
+You’ll want to add this vegan black pepper ‘crab’ dish, made from cauliflower to your weekly dinner plans.
 It’s scrumptious and packed with wonderful flavors from freshly pounded peppercorns.
 Each bite comes with a buttery taste, peppery heat, and aromatic herbs.

 Vegan Black Pepper ‘Crab’ Key Ingredients

 - Peppercorns – use a mixture of both black and white peppercorns to give this a complex peppery heat.
 A quick tip is to dry toast them on a heated pan for a few seconds before grinding the peppercorns.
 Alternatively, crushed pepper will work just fine if you can’t find whole peppercorns.

 - Shallots and Garlic – brings a touch of sweetness and balances out the heat from the peppercorns.

 - Vegan butter – is added to create the buttery taste and act as a binder for the sauces.

 - Vegan ‘oyster’ sauce is the umami component in which you can use store-bought or my homemade Vegan Stir-Fry sauce.

 - Curry or lime leaves are always a great addition for when you need that extra herbal fragrance.